ineffectivecoder/LDAPtickler/README.md

 Using ldapsearch is somewhat of a drag and I was hoping to provide a tool
 for those so inclined to perform raw ldapsearches that isnt a complete nightmare to use.
 The user of the tool will need to know certain details to use it of course, like the ldap server,
-have an understanding of what bind methods are supported on the endpoint,and knowledge of valid creds,etc.
+have an understanding of what bind methods are supported on the endpoint, basedn,and knowledge of valid creds,etc.

 ## Initial features:
 - [x] Prompt for user creds
+- [ ] Expand ldapsearch function to take all supported parameters, currently just filter
 - [ ] Store creds in environment variable
 - [x] Search and list specific types of objects
     - [x] computers